Hygiene matters for BJJ, Grappling, and MMA fighters.

 Golden rule: everything that touches the tatami is washed after each use .

-• Gi/Kimono : Wash inside out at 30–40°C, using a mild detergent; avoid fabric softener (it traps odors).
-Air dry (avoid using a dryer if you want to avoid shrinkage).
-If it smells “damp,” pre-soak it with oxygen .
+- Gi/Kimono : Wash inside out at 30–40°C, mild detergent; avoid fabric softener (it traps odors).
+Air dry (avoid tumble drying if you don't want shrinkage).
+If it smells "damp," pre-soak with active oxygen .

-• Rashguards/shorts : inside out, wash bag, 30°C, gentle cycle.
+- Rashguards/shorts : inside out, in a laundry bag, 30°C, gentle cycle.
 No fabric softener.
 Air dry.

-• Knee/elbow pads : Rinse quickly after training; wash gently and dry thoroughly (permanent moisture is a paradise for fungus).
+- Knee/elbow pads : rinse quickly after training; wash gently and dry completely (perpetual moisture is a breeding ground for fungus).
 Do not store them closed.

-• Earmuffs/gloves : Clean with disinfectant spray after each session and allow to dry in a ventilated area.
+- Earmuffs/gloves : clean with disinfectant spray after each session and leave to air dry.

-• Backpack : Always empty, ventilate and clean the interior with a cloth and disinfectant 1–2 times/week.
+- Backpack : always empty, ventilate and clean inside with cloth and disinfectant 1-2 times/week.

-To eliminate odors, you can add 1 tablespoon of baking soda to the wash to help neutralize odors; and white vinegar (in the fabric softener compartment) helps remove scale.
+To eliminate odor, you can add 1 tablespoon of baking soda to the wash to help neutralize smells; and white vinegar (in the fabric softener compartment) helps to remove residue.

-A good soap for contact sports should cleanse without damaging the skin barrier .
+A good soap for contact sports should cleanse without disrupting the skin barrier .
 Look for formulas:

-• With moderate fragrance (“ultra-fragrant” tends to irritate).
+- With a moderate fragrance (the "ultra-perfumed" tends to irritate).

 This helps to:

-• Avoid dry/irritated skin (damaged skin = increased risk of infection).
+- Avoid drying out/irritating the skin (damaged skin = higher risk of infection).

-• Maintain a good smell without layers of perfume that only mask it.
+- Maintain a pleasant scent without layers of perfume that only mask it.

-That's why at Tenace, we're working on a line of soaps specifically for grapplers and fighters, designed for everyday use, and we'll be launching it very soon.
-If you want to be the first to know, subscribe to the newsletter at the end of the post.
+That's why at Tenace we're working on a line of soaps specifically for grapplers and wrestlers, designed for everyday use, and we'll be launching it very soon.
+If you want to be the first to know, subscribe to the newsletter at the end of this post.

 6) Hygiene = respect

-Jiu-jitsu and grappling are contact sports, but also sports of values.
-Training cleanly is a form of respect for your teammates.
+Jiu-Jitsu and grappling are contact sports, but they're also about values.
+Training clean is a way of showing respect to your training partners.

 A clean fighter is a responsible fighter.